Kevin Porter Jr.: Los Angeles Clippers (2024–2025)

+Milwaukee Bucks (2025–present)

+On February 6, 2025, Porter was traded to the Milwaukee Bucks in exchange for MarJon Beauchamp.
+On March 5, Porter recorded a 14 assist, 11 rebound, 10 point triple-double during a 137–110 win over the Dallas Mavericks.

+On April 27, during the first round of the playoffs, Porter recorded 23 points, five rebounds, six assists and two steals in a 129–103 Game 4 loss to the Indiana Pacers.

+On June 30, 2025, Porter Jr. agreed to a two-year, $11 million contract to return to the Bucks.
+The signing was formally completed on July 6, after the July moratorium at the start of the 2025–26 NBA year.

 Player profile

-Standing at 6 feet and 4 inches (1.93 meters) with a 6 ft. and 9 in. wingspan (2.05 m), Porter plays both the point guard and shooting guard positions.
-On offense, he possesses a strong isolation game that is complemented by a high level of athleticism that allows him to be an effective scorer on the perimeter; at and above the rim; and in transition.
+Standing at 6 feet 5 inches (1.96 meters) with a 6 ft.
+9 in. wingspan (2.05 m), Porter plays both the point guard and shooting guard positions.
+On offense, he possesses a strong isolation game that is complemented by a high level of athleticism that allows him to be an effective scorer on the perimeter, at and above the rim, and in transition.
 His elite handling skills allow him to create space and defer to either a step-back jumper, a pull-up shot out of a crossover, or a behind-the-back dribble pull-back.
 Scouts have pointed out his defense and rebounding abilities as another strength, forcing turnovers and running the ball down the court.

 At the time of the draft, he was compared to DeShawn Stevenson, Nick Young, JR Smith, James Harden, C.J.
-Miles, and Kelly Oubre, Jr. Since the start of the 2018–19 season, Porter was projected as a first-round prospect for the 2019 NBA draft.
+Miles, and Kelly Oubre Jr. Since the start of the 2018–19 season, Porter was projected as a first-round prospect for the 2019 NBA draft.
 He looks up to James Harden, a fellow left-handed guard, citing him as one of the biggest influences on his game.

 Analysts identified his shot selection, assist-to-turnover ratio, and foul-shooting as a point of improvement in his game in addition to other miscellaneous off-the-court concerns.

 Personal life

 Weapons charge

 On November 15, 2020, Porter Jr. was charged by Mahoning County police following a single car accident for improper handling of a firearm in a vehicle.
 In a statement the Cleveland Cavaliers stated, "We are aware of the situation involving Kevin Porter Jr. and are in the process of gathering information.
 We have spoken with Kevin and will continue to address this privately with him as the related process evolves."

 A grand jury in Mahoning County declined to indict Porter on the felony gun charge.
+It was determined that both the vehicle and the gun belonged to his mother.
 Misdemeanor charges of driving without a license were also dropped.

-Consor apology

-In January 2022, Washington Wizards announcer Glenn Consor apologized to Porter Jr., after Consor commented that Porter Jr., "like his dad, pulled the trigger right at the right time."
-Consor said this after Porter Jr. made a key shot in a Wizards-Rockets game, under the mistaken belief that Porter Jr. was the son of Kevin Porter, a former Washington point guard who retired in 1983.
-The father of Kevin Porter Jr., Bryan Kevin Porter Sr., pleaded guilty to first-degree manslaughter, served a prison sentence, and later died in a shooting when Porter Jr. was four years old.
-Porter Jr. is not related to Kevin Porter.